The Basics of Shorting Stock

 Understand that stock prices can be volatile, and never assume that for a stock to go from price A to price C, it has to go through price B.

 You may or may not have the opportunity to buy or sell on the way up or down.
 Prices may instantaneously reset, with the bid or ask prices jumping higher very quickly.
 The risk of losses on a short sale is infinite, in theory, because the stock price could continue to rise with no limit.
 The short selling tactic is best used by seasoned traders who know and understand the risks.
 Finally, shorting a stock is subject to its own set of rules.
-For example, you cannot short a penny stock, and before you can begin shorting a stock, the last trade must be an uptick or small price increase.
+For example, there are limitations to shorting a penny stock, and before you can begin shorting a stock, the last trade must be an uptick or small price increase.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.